nyorain/rvg/docs/roadmap.md

 	tesselation (-> katachi) is affected by the same problem (problem of rvg?)
 	See scale.cpp.
 Currently has still problems with rotations for shapes hard to fix, maybe only allow scale?
+But rotation and scale might be intertwined.
 Completely abolish transform state?
 	well, rotation and translation aren't a problem.
 Only scale.
 	Maybe allow to set pre-transform for each polygon?
 On change,